-The Michigan Pharmacists Transforming Care and Quality program (MPTCQ) began with 10 participating physician organizations, and will phase in all other participating physician organizations over three years.
+The Michigan Pharmacists Transforming Care and Quality program (MPTCQ) has 16 participating physician organizations, and will phase in other participating physician organizations within the next few years.

 As a collaborative initiative, participants will collect and analyze data to develop process guidelines and best practices for patient education, medication management and more.